NF7039 - Nutrition, Food Science and Catering (2018/19)

 2. Portfolio (1500 words)

-The completion of a 1500 word portfolio of their learning on the module will demonstrate the students reflective practice skills.
+The completion of a 1500 word portfolio of their learning on the module will demonstrate the learners reflective practice skills.
 This assessment will assess learning outcomes 1 and 4.

-This module forms an essential part of placement preparation.
-Students must obtain at least 50% to pass this module.
-In addition students must normally obtain at least 45% in each component of assessment within this module.
+This module forms an essential part of practice based learning preparation.
+Learners must obtain at least 50% to pass this module.
+In addition learners must normally obtain at least 45% in each component of assessment within this module.
 A mark of between 45% and 49% may be compensated by other components

 Adams, MR & Moss, MO (2007) Food Microbiology, 3rd edition, London, Royal Society of Chemistry, Cambridge